syncthing/docs/rest/db-scan-post.rst

 valid and will result in Syncthing noticing the deletion of the path in question.

+This request blocks until the requested scan is done.
+This can potentially take a long time if a scan or sync is currently in progress for the requested folder.

 Returns status 200 and no content upon success, or status 500 and a plain text error if an error occurred during scanning.